Forman Sinnickson Acton was born in Salem City and he went on to change the world.

 Eight months after his passing, the Forman S. Acton Educational Foundation was officially incorporated to ensure that all Salem youth also have a chance to change the world.
 Read on below to learn about important others who helped the Foundation grow.

-Here's a full timeline of how our foundation came to be:
+Here's a full timeline of how the Foundation came to be:

 1920: Forman Acton is born at 55 Oak Street in Salem City and grows up at 101 West Broadway.
 He is family friends with Herb Fithian, who grows up nearby in Bridgeton.
 The two remained lifelong friends.